Get 50% off your first month on any monthly plan.

 You get this by simply going to Dashboard -> Query Builder.
 Set all the configurations that fit your use case, then click Schedule Screenshot button.
 Here you can set time intervals, for example, 0 0 * * * means it captures daily at 12 AM.

 You can also build your own Wayback Machine by using ScreenshotAPI.
-Let’s look at a quick code sample showing how to capture a screenshot:
+Set up your capture in the Query Builder, or call the endpoint directly.
+Here is a quick code sample showing how to capture a screenshot:

 const axios = require("axios");